xfelipem/moneyexchange.io/README.md

 **Actions** are objects whichs provide information about what happen in the app, they are our access to the reducers and the [only way to change the state](https://redux.js.org/introduction/three-principles#state-is-read-only).

+I also added the **fetcher** concept to be able to centralize the logic related to the data obtaining, so the client component should not know where de data is comming from.

 ## Helpers
 These are groups of functions which handle secondary computations, and are not related to how to **display**, how to handle **user interactions**, or **server changes**.
 These concerns managed by the previous described logic layers.